austinluk/CPSC-210/README.md

 - As a user, I want to be able to edit or delete any transaction in case I made a mistake or need to update information.
 - I want to be able to see a summary of my total income, total expenses, and current balance to understand my financial situtation
 - I want to be able to filter transactions by date range or category (such as Food, Rent, Salary)
-- I want to be able to set monthly budget limits per category, and receive alerts when my spending in any category approaches or exceeds the budget
 - As a user, I want to be able to save my Financial History
 - As a user, I want to be able to be able to load my Financial History from file
 - As a user, when I select the quit option from the application menu, I want to be reminded to save my Transactions and have the option to do so or not.